 It has been almost a commonplace of economical teaching that the value of goods is regulated by the costs of their production.
-This doctrine has very seldom been questioned on grounds of theory,1 but very often its validity has been closely limited by the enumeration of exceptions, and insertion of all sorts of saving clauses.
+This doctrine has very seldom been questioned on grounds of theory, 28 but very often its validity has been closely limited by the enumeration of exceptions, and insertion of all sorts of saving clauses.
 In this contracted sphere, however, it has held almost unquestioned authority down to our own times; it has a certain amount of support in practical experience, and, what is most serious, it seems to contradict the theory of value just put forward.
 For "Costs of Production" are nothing else than the sum of productive goods which must be used up in the making of a good-the concrete capital consumed, the labour expended, and so on.
 Now to the question as to the ground and amount of value which a good has, our theory answers: it depends on the marginal utility which a good is capable of rendering; that is to say, it depends on its future employment.
-But the other theory answers : it depends on the value of the productive goods consumed in producing it; that is to say, on the conditions of its origin.
-Putting aside this contradiction for a moment, and forgetting everything we have been taught as to costs, let us inquire impartially what
+But the other theory answers: it depends on the value of the productive goods consumed in producing it; that is to say, on the conditions of its origin.
+Putting aside this contradiction for a moment, and forgetting everything we have been taught as to costs, let us inquire impartially what our theory of marginal utility, logically carried out, has to say as to the value of productive goods, and as to "costs."

-1 Among older writers it was disputed by Say, Traité, vol. ii. chap. ix. seventh edition, p.
-404 : "Ce qui nous ramène à ce principe déjà établi, que les frais de production ne sont pas la cause du prix des choses, mais que cette cause est dans les besoins que les produits peuvent satisfaire."
-In more recent literature what M'Leod has said (Elements of Political Economy, 1858, p. iii.) is worth notice.
-But the matter was really first grasped in its entirety by Menger, Jevons, and Walras, whose books mark an epoch as regards the whole value theory, and of these again the work of Menger was the most profound. our theory of marginal utility, logically carried out, has to say as to the value of productive goods, and as to "costs."
 For the sake of clearness it is desirable, before going further, to define with more exactness the object of our present inquiry, viz.
 Productive Goods.
-As compared with consumption goods (Genussgüter), which directly serve to satisfy human wants, all productive goods have this common featurethey serve to satisfy human wants only indirectly.
+As compared with consumption goods (Genussgüter), which directly serve to satisfy human wants, all productive goods have this common feature-they serve to satisfy human wants only indirectly.
 But they differ, again, from one another in the degree of indirectness.
 The flour, for instance, from which bread is baked, stands nearer the final satisfaction of want by several degrees than the field which grows the wheat.
-To express these degrees which we shall find to be of importance both theoretically and practically-we shall avail ourselves of Menger's division of goods into ranks.1 In the first rank we shall place consumption goods-those goods which serve immediately for the satisfaction of wants; such as bread.
-In the second rank we place those goods which assist in producing the goods of first rankthe goods which co-operate in the production of bread; as the flour. the oven, and the baker's labour.
+To express these degrees-which we shall find to be of importance both theoretically and practically-we shall avail ourselves of Menger's division of goods into ranks.29 In the first rank we shall place consumption goods-those goods which serve immediately for the satisfaction of wants, such as bread.
+In the second rank we place those goods which assist in producing the goods of first rank-the goods which cooperate in the production of bread; as the flour, the oven, and the baker's labour.
 In the third rank we place those goods which serve for the production of goods of second rank; as the wheat from which the flour is ground, the mill in which it is ground, the building materials of the oven, etc. In the fourth rank we put the means of production of goods of third rank; as the land which grows the corn, the implements used in cultivation, the labour of the agriculturist, the building materials of the mill, etc. And so on to the fifth, sixth, and seventh ranks, which embrace those goods, the useful service of which consists in producing goods of the rank immediately below them.